Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it returns last N lines of files or stdin as JSON, and explicitly distinguishes from sibling tools like 'head' ('Not for viewing file beginnings — use 'head'.') and references 'cat'.
+The description clearly states the tool returns the last N lines of files or stdin as JSON, specifies default behavior (10 lines), and distinguishes from siblings by explicitly noting it is not for file beginnings and referencing 'head' and 'cat'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.